mtumilowicz/groovy-trait/README.md

 class Penguin implements Swimmer {
 }
 ```
+# details
+## method
 * methods declared in traits could be:
-    * public
+    * public and private methods (neither protected nor package
+    private scopes are supported)
     * abstract
-    * private
-    * cannot be final
+    * cannot be final (you might consider creating a base
+    class which implements the desired trait(s) if you want
+    trait implementation methods that can’t be overridden)
     * it is possible to override them in the implementing class
-    Traits only support public and private methods.
-    Neither protected nor package private scopes are
-    supported.

-    If we have a class implementing a trait, conceptually implementations from the trait methods are "inherited" into the class.
-But, in reality, there is no base class containing such implementations.
-Rather, they are woven directly into the class.
+* if we have a class implementing a trait, implementations

-    You might consider creating a base class which implements the desired trait(s) if you want trait implementation methods that can’t be overridden.
+are woven directly into the class (there is no base class).

+## fields

 * `this` represents the implementing instance
 * traits may implement interfaces
 * trait may define properties